 And so, seeing an email in my inbox today from Lorraine brought with it a sense of both excitement and anxiety.
 I was eager to hear her thoughts and advice but equally apprehensive as to how much work might be required to implement improvements.

-There were three parts to the critiquing service: an annotated version of my text with suggested changes, my original synopsis, again, marked up with suggestions on how to improve it and finally a three page report which covers manuscript presentation, title, opening paragraphs, story resolution, setting, dialogue, characterisation and an overall assessment.
+There were three parts to the writing critique service: an annotated version of my text with suggested changes, my original synopsis, again, marked up with suggestions on how to improve it and finally a three page report which covers manuscript presentation, title, opening paragraphs, story resolution, setting, dialogue, characterisation and an overall assessment.

 I took a deep breath before reading the report and by the time I got to the end of it my initial reaction was to cry.
 It wasn’t due to a harsh critique, but more to do with the fact that it dawned on me just how much work I will need to put into my novel to make it a success.
 With the exception of the setting, Lorraine had gone through each element of the book and made a number of suggestions for improvement and consideration.

-Rather than cry, I printed off her report and made a list of points to consider and ways in which I could implement them.
+Rather than cry, I printed off her writing critique and made a list of points to consider and ways in which I could implement them.
 And while it’s hard not to be down-hearted when faced with critique in indelible black and white, Lorraine was encouraging and constructive in her feedback and I am determined to take on board all the advice she has offered in order to make my book the very best it can be.